L-Theanine

 Food: With or without food

-Flexible; commonly paired with caffeine in the morning or used alone in the evening.
+Flexible; commonly paired with caffeine in the morning (a rough 2:1 theanine-to-caffeine ratio is popular) or used alone later in the day.
+No food is needed - it can be taken with or without.

 💊 Common use range